 Our board is committed to ensuring that we act ethically and with integrity in all our business relationships and I am personally committed to ongoing reviews of our practices to help us achieve this.
 We are aware that the risk of labour abuse through any form of slavery, forced or bonded labour of adults or minors, restrictions on freedom of movement or human trafficking (collectively referred to as ‘modern slavery’ in this Statement) is a very significant one for industries that operate on a global basis, and it is therefore a key concern for us.

 Although we consider that we operate in a relatively low risk industry sector regarding modern slavery, we are committed to taking the necessary steps to reduce the risk of modern slavery taking place at any level in our supply chain; for example, in relation to services such as such as aircraft cleaning and catering.

 The Act obliges business to state the steps taken during the financial year to ensure that modern slavery is not taking place anywhere in their operations.
 Accordingly, ongoing business reviews will include our own and our suppliers’ employment practices throughout our supply chain wherever we operate, and an assessment of the scope for future improvements.
-Supplier compliance is and will continue to be the focus of our attention during the 2021 financial year.
+Supplier compliance is, and will continue to be, a focus of our attention.

 Gama Aviation’s supply chain includes a wide range of third-party flight support services, which can encompass ground handling, ground transportation and/or food and beverages services and also hangarage / parking and maintenance services provision.
 In addition, we engage professional services as well as utilities, IT and IT equipment, and back-office support services, such as invoice processing.
 These types of services are supplied to Gama Aviation and our clients in various locations around the world and there are some suppliers who are based outside of Europe and the United States.